 Although not a listed company, the Foundation has adopted and applied where relevant the Governance principles laid down by the ACNC in developing and improving our corporate governance policies and practices.

 Foundation Broken Hill Ltd is a public company limited by guarantee under the Corporations Act, 2001 and operates in accordance with legislative requirements and its Constitution.

 3. Board of Directors

-Not less than five of the Directors, at any time, must be resident in Broken Hill.
+Not less than six of the Directors, at any time, must be resident in Broken Hill.
 This is to ensure that the objects of the Constitution and the interests of the Broken Hill and Far West Community remain paramount.